TeAAL: A Declarative Framework for Modeling Sparse Tensor Accelerators: Conclusion and Future Work

-This paper presents \specname: a language and compiler for describing and evaluating sparse tensor accelerators.
-The key contribution is to demonstrate how state-of-the-art sparse accelerators can be represented as cascades of mapped Einsums and content-preserving transformations on said Einsums' constituent tensors.
-From this observation, we propose the \specname language which enables designers to utilize and combine these concepts (for both the modeling of current and designing of new accelerators), and a compiler from this language to executable simulators that emulate fibertree operations (lowered onto concrete data representations and hardware units).
+This paper presented \specname: a language and simulator generator for describing and evaluating sparse tensor accelerators.
+The key contribution is to demonstrate how state-of-the-art sparse accelerators can be represented as cascades of mapped Einsums and content-preserving transformations on the Einsums' constituent tensors.
+From this observation, we propose the \specname language which enables designers to utilize and combine these concepts (for both the modeling of current and the designing of new accelerators) and a generator from this language to executable simulators that emulate fibertree operations (lowered onto concrete data representations and hardware units).
+Beyond enabling a more efficient accelerator design process, \specname also provides the architecture community with a common language for comparing and discussing designs.